Codex Security Agent: Continuous Vulnerability Scanning and Automated Threat Modelling

 Stage 3: Remediation

-For each confirmed vulnerability, the agent generates a concrete patch with a plain-language explanation.
-Patches do not modify code automatically — they are surfaced for human review and can be raised as pull requests through the standard development workflow2.
+For each confirmed vulnerability, the agent generates a minimal patch addressing the root cause — context-aware and designed to fix the specific issue without breaking surrounding logic or introducing regressions2.
+Patches do not modify code automatically — they are surfaced for human review and can be raised as pull requests through the standard development workflow.
+After a PR is merged, Codex Security can revalidate the fix to confirm the vulnerability is closed, completing the detection-to-remediation loop6.

 Setting Up a Security Scan